Hatfield South Urban Race

 Lat-Long: 51.74900, -0.24225;

 Public Transport Hatfield station is served by Great Northern trains between London Kings Cross & Cambridge, and London Moorgate & Welwyn Garden City.
 The station is a 2 mile walk to the event centre, or a 10 minute bus ride.
+If you walk, please come via the town centre, Cavendish Way and College Lane, which avoids the competition area.

-Uno Buses 602 and 653 run between the rail station and the Forum (outside the event centre), and also St Albans (centre and City station), Watford (High Stree) and Welwyn Garden City.
+Uno Buses 602 and 653 run between the rail station and the Forum (outside the event centre), and also St Albans (centre and City station), Watford (High Street) and Welwyn Garden City.
 Services are hourly on Sundays.

 Green Line 724 (Harlow to Heathrow Airport) and National Express 737 (Oxford to Luton and Stansted airports) coaches stop at Hatfield Galleria which is a 15 minute walk from the event centre.